Stealth game: Early developments: 1979–1997

 According to Retro Gamer's John Szczepaniak, the first stealth game was Manbiki Shounen (Shoplifting Boy), published in November 1979.
-The PET 2001 personal computer game was developed by Hiroshi Suzuki and involves a boy entering a convenience store and attempting to shoplift by stealing "$" symbols while avoiding the line-of-sight detection of the owner.
+Published as a type-in program for the PET 2001 in RAM magazine in February 1980, it was developed by Hiroshi Suzuki and involves a boy entering a convenience store and attempting to shoplift by stealing "$" symbols while avoiding the line-of-sight detection of the owner.
 If caught, the player is led away by the police.
 Suzuki presented the game to developer Taito, which used it as inspiration for their similar stealth arcade game, Lupin III (based on the manga and anime of the same name), released in April 1980.
 In November 1980, Suzuki developed a sequel, Manbiki Shoujo (Shoplifting Girl).

 Castle Wolfenstein, originally available in 1981, employed stealth elements as a focus of the gameplay.
 Players were charged with traversing the levels of Castle Wolfenstein, stealing secret plans and escaping.
 Players could acquire uniforms to disguise themselves and walk by guards undetected.
 Beyond Castle Wolfenstein, released in 1984, included some additions to its predecessor, such as a dagger for close-range kills and a greater emphasis on disguising in enemy uniform. id Software's updated 1992 remake Wolfenstein 3D was originally going to feature some of the original's stealth gameplay, such as body hiding, but this was cut to make the game faster paced.
 As a result of these changes, Wolfenstein would instead pave the way for later 3D action games, specifically first-person shooters.

 In 1981, Sega released an arcade game called 005 in which the player's mission is to take a briefcase of secret documents to a waiting helicopter while avoiding enemy flashlights and use boxes as hiding spots.
 005 holds the Guinness World Record for being the first stealth game.
-In 1985, Durell Software released Saboteur, a game in which the player controls a ninja who has to infiltrate a facility and find a disk while avoiding or defeating security cameras, guards, and dogs.
-Retro Gamer has called this "the original stealth game".
 Mindscape's Infiltrator, released in 1986, combined a flight simulator with a stealth-based "ground mission".
 In this ground mission, the protagonist attempts to sneak into enemy territory using false IDs to avoid detection and knock-out gas to incapacitate enemies.
 The goal of this mission is to photograph secret documents while avoiding alarms.